uboslinux/ubos-docs/sphinx/developers/setting-up-development-machine.rst

 1. Prepare the hardware, or virtual machine
 2. Install Arch Linux
 3. Add the UBOS tools
+4. Optionally, run UBOS in a Linux container on that Arch host

 Depending on your hardware choice, continue with the corresponding section below: